mmaul/gsl/README.md

       + "," + fmt_default(gumbel1,10,2);
     done

+## Bugs/Problems ##

+GSL is huge, and little of it has been tested in this binding.
+If you have problems send them to the list.
+If you find a bug and fix it or have an enhancement you can submit a pull request at github.

 ## License ##

-THIS WRAPPER IS may be FFAU .. if it isn't it will be GPL but I'm waiting for the Gnu to get back to me on wether it is or not.
+THIS WRAPPER IS may be FFAU .. if it isn't it will be GPL. but I'm waiting for the Gnu to get back to me on for a determination.
-Code LINKED against fsl, however, may be governed by the GPL licence, RTFL
+Code LINKED against will, however, may be governed by the GPL licence, RTFL